agilord/aws_client/generated/aws_appsync_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-AWS AppSync provides API actions for creating and interacting with data sources using GraphQL from your application.
+AppSync provides API actions for creating and interacting with data sources using GraphQL from your application.

 ## Links